michael-eightnine/frontend-portfolio/README.md

 # Professional Portfolio

-### Currently In Development!

-Git repo for my professional portfolio, which can be viewed [here.](http://eightnine.co/smith-dev/#/)
+Git repo for my professional portfolio, which can be viewed [here.](http://eightnine.co/smith-dev/) SPA style site built primarily with AngularJS and SCSS for styling.

-Readme will be expanded upon site completion.